Prince John of the United Kingdom: Childhood and illness

 Prince George holding John.
 Photograph by James Lafayette, 1909.

-Much of John's early life was spent at Sandringham with his siblings—Prince Edward (known as David to the royal family), Prince Albert (known as Bertie, later King George VI), Princess Mary, Prince Henry and Prince George—under the care of their nanny Charlotte "Lala" Bill.
-Though a strict disciplinarian, John's father was affectionate toward his children; John's mother was close to her children and encouraged them to confide in her.
-In 1909, John's grandaunt, the Dowager Empress of Russia, wrote to her son Tsar Nicholas II: "George's children are very nice ...
+Much of John's early life was spent at Sandringham with his siblings – Prince Edward (known as David, later King Edward VIII), Prince Albert (known as Bertie, later King George VI), Princess Mary, Prince Henry, and Prince George – under the care of their nanny Charlotte "Lala" Bill.
+Though a strict disciplinarian, their father was affectionate towards his children, and their mother encouraged them to confide in her.
+In 1909, John's grandaunt, the Dowager Empress of Russia, wrote to her son Tsar Nicholas II that "George's children are very nice ...
 The little ones, George and Johnny are both charming and very amusing".
 John's aunt Princess Alice, Countess of Athlone described him as "very quaint and one evening when Uncle George returned from stalking he bent over Aunt May and kissed her, and they heard Johnny soliloquize, 'She kissed Papa, ugly old man!
-George V once told U.S. President Theodore Roosevelt that "all [his] children [were] obedient, except John"—apparently because he alone, among the king's children, escaped punishment from their father.
+George V once told U.S. President Theodore Roosevelt that "all [his] children [were] obedient, except John" – apparently because he alone, among the royal children, escaped punishment from their father.

 Though a "large and handsome" baby, John had become "winsome" and "painfully slow" by his fourth birthday.
-That same year, he had his first epileptic seizure and showed signs of a disability, probably autism or learning disabilities.
-When his father became king, John did not attend his parents' coronation on 22 June 1911, as this was considered too risky for his health; cynics said that the family feared their reputation would be damaged by any incident involving him.
-Although John was deemed not "presentable to the outside world," the king still showed interest in him, offering him "kindness and affection".
+That same year, he experienced his first epileptic seizure and began to show signs of a developmental disability.
+When his father became king, John did not attend his parents' coronation on 22 June 1911, as this was considered too risky for his health; cynics suggested that the family feared their reputation might be damaged by any incident involving him.
+Although John was deemed not "presentable to the outside world," the king continued to show interest in him, offering him "kindness and affection".